When & How to Prune Boxwood: 8 Expert Tips

 Pruning boxwood is not very complicated, but before you take a pair of hedge shears or hand pruners and start working on the humble plant, you need to know the following.

-When and How to Prune Boxwood
+The 8 Expert Tips on When & How to Prune Boxwood

 1. Timing Is Important

 Boxwood can be pruned at any time of the year but for healthy bushes, avoid autumn.
 New shoots that will appear after autumn pruning will be severely affected by frost.
 This is because they may be too weak to survive through the winter.